PaperCut Software delivers cloud-based printing analytics product with Google Cloud Platform

 Technology is integral to PaperCut Software and Dance believes the business is bringing excitement to a traditionally staid area of IT.
 “Our vision is to stand among the world’s most admired and disruptive software companies,” he adds.
 “We have a strong community of people around the world who are passionate about our software.
 We aim to help make their lives easier over the long term.”

-PaperCut Software saw an opportunity to augment its flagship PaperCut MF product - that provides print, copy, scan and fax control through software embedded in clients’ on-premise devices - with a cloud-based print logging, benchmarking and comparison service.
+PaperCut Software saw an opportunity to augment its flagship PaperCut MF product - that provides print, copy, scan and fax control through software embedded in clients’ on-premises devices - with a cloud-based print logging, benchmarking and comparison service.
 “More broadly, we want to adopt the cloud to stay on the edge as a technology company and remain relevant to our customers,” says Dance.